-Yearly project where Lala Drona invites Drones to participate in an art video surrounding a specific theme.
+Yearly project where Lala Drona invites Drones (followers of the Artist, and assistants in her art laboratory) to participate in an art video surrounding a specific theme.

 The Lala World is a dystopian universe where artist Lala Drona leads an art laboratory which conducts experiments on Muses in order to extract inspiration for her paintings.

 This creative universe was first established on the blog www.basedonafact.com in 2012.
 Here, inspiration is currency—and nothing is ever as it seems.
 These art videos were paired with mock-journalistic blog posts about about artistic exploits.
 These videos and blog posts play with the ideas of reflectivity, alternate realities, and the boundaries between real and digital worlds, particularly when it comes to the art world.

 • Bienvenu Art Fair, La Cité des Arts Paris with Galerie Arnaud Lefebvre, Paris France, Oct.
 2019

 • Exhibition opening: "The Box," at Konstepidemin, Gothenburg, Sweden,

 • Exhibition opening: "Lettres, mots, et clics," in Galerie Art'et Miss, Paris